glyph/Fritter/docs/trees.rst

 .. code-block::

-   child 1 parent=1.0 child=1.0
+   branch 1 trunk=1.0 branch=1.0
-   parent 1 parent=1.0 child=1.0
+   trunk 1 trunk=1.0 branch=1.0
    pause
-   parent 2 parent=2.0 child=1.0
+   trunk 2 trunk=2.0 branch=1.0
    unpause
-   parent 3 parent=3.0 child=2.0
+   trunk 3 trunk=3.0 branch=2.0
-   child 2 parent=3.0 child=2.0
+   branch 2 trunk=3.0 branch=2.0
-   child 3 parent=4.0 child=3.0
+   branch 3 trunk=4.0 branch=3.0

-As you can see above, we start off as we would expect.
-The child runs, the parent runs, the time is 1.0 in each.
+As you can see here, first, the branch runs, the trunk runs, the time is 1.0 in each.

-Then we pause the child, and advance again.
+Then we pause the leaf scheduler via its manager, and advance again.

-The parent runs, showing that its time is now 2.0.
-But the child has not advanced!
+The trunk runs, showing that the time *in the trunk* is now 2.0.
+But the branch has not advanced!
 It is frozen in time, paused at 1.0.

-When we unpause, and advance again, the parent and child both run at parent-time 3.0 and child time 2.0.
-When we advance to complete the child's work, we are now at 4.0 in the parent and 3.0 in the child.
+When we unpause, and advance again, the trunk and branch both run at trunk-time 3.0 and branch time 2.0.
+When we advance to complete the branch's work, we are now at 4.0 in the trunk and 3.0 in the branch.

 Scaling
 -------

-You can also cause time to run slower or faster, using the ``scaleFactor`` attribute of the ``Group`` object.
-Here's an example that starts a child scheduler at 3x faster than its parent, and increases its speed as it goes along.
+You can also cause time to run slower or faster, using the ``changeScale`` method of the ``BranchManager`` object.
+Here's an example that starts a branch scheduler at 3x faster than its trunk, and increases its speed as it goes along.

 .. literalinclude:: tree_scaling_example.py